protomaps/PMTiles/spec/v3/spec.md

 #### Clustered (C)

 Clustered is a 1-byte field specifying if the data of the individual tiles in the data section is ordered by their TileID (clustered) or not (not clustered).
-Therefore, Clustered means that offsets are either contiguous with the previous offset+length, or refer to a lesser offset when writing with deduplication.
+Therefore, Clustered means that:

+* offsets are either contiguous with the previous offset+length, or refer to a lesser offset when writing with deduplication.
+* the first tile entry in the directory has offset 0.

 The field can have one of the following values: